s-glass/reading-notes/301/class10.md

 **4. What is a ‘type error’?**

-When the types (number, string, etc.) you are try9in gto use or access are incompatible, like accessing a property in an undefined type of variable.
+When the types (number, string, etc.) you are trying to use or access are incompatible, like accessing a property in an undefined type of variable.

 **5. What is a breakpoint?**